- Reduce pain

 Your physical therapist will also coordinate with your orthopaedic specialist or primary care doctor, who will remain involved in your care -- especially when it comes to decisions about medication, surgery, or other treatments or procedures.

 In addition to visits with your physical therapist, you may also choose to have appointments with:

-- A dietitian, who can provide nutritional advice, meal plans, and assistance in meeting your diet and weight loss goals
+- A dietitian or weight loss specialist, who can provide nutritional advice, meal plans, and assistance in meeting your diet and weight loss goals

-- A psychologist, who can help with issues such as coping with pain; managing depression, anxiety, and stress; and adopting new, healthier habits
+- A psychologist, who can help with issues such as coping with pain; managing depression, anxiety, stress, and sleep issues; and adopting new, healthier habits

 To help you achieve your goals at home and work, you and your physical therapist will connect beyond the clinic via phone calls, e-mails, or Duke MyChart messages.
 Your physical therapist will also send you periodic electronic surveys to evaluate and improve your personalized program to better help you achieve success.